-To ensure that there is no misuse of the programme and/or there is no case of "stolen" identity, IOs should verify the identity of the applicants by the appropriate means (copy of ID/passport, as well as in-person or via (online) interviews).
-All applicants should also be contacted by phone before their application is assessed and a decision regarding their participation in the programme is taken.
+To ensure that there is no misuse of the programme and/or there is no case of "stolen" identity, IOs must verify the identity of the applicants by the appropriate means (copy of ID/passport, as well as in-person or via (online) interviews).
+All applicants must also be contacted by a video call before their application is assessed and a decision regarding their participation in the programme is taken and language skills assessed, as appropriate.
 IOs need to remind applicants that their personal IT Tool login details are strictly personal and should not be shared with any third party for any reason.

-10 Article 349 of the Treaty on the Functioning of the European Union (therein Part 7 - General and Final Provisions) refers to the structural social and economic situation of Guadeloupe, French Guiana, Martinique, Réunion, Saint-Barthélemy, Saint-Martin, the Azores, Madeira and the Canary Islands (the EU's outermost regions).
+&lt;sup>12 Article 349 of the Treaty on the Functioning of the European Union (therein Part 7 - General and Final Provisions) refers to the structural social and economic situation of Guadeloupe, French Guiana, Martinique, Réunion, Saint-Barthélemy, Saint-Martin, the Azores, Madeira and the Canary Islands (the EU's outermost regions).